craft-snippets/craft-table-of-contents/README.md

 ## Installation

 You can install this plugin from the Plugin Store or with Composer.

 To install plugin with composer, run following command:

 ```bash
 composer require craftsnippets/table-of-contents
 ```
+Then in the control panel go to settings, plugins - and click "install" next to "table of contents".

 ## Usage